Trigger Warning: This article contains sensitive narration that may trigger one with similar experiences.

 The #16DaysNotEnoughCampaign shares the personal experiences of women who have gone through subtle abuses like gaslighting, crazy-making, pathological lying, excuses, and hypocrisy which has been normalised in our societies.
 ACTIVATE!
 Supports the fight against gender-based violence.
 This is the raw experience of a woman in her own words.

-(Writer wishes to remain anonymous)
+(Author wishes to remain anonymous)

 ACTIVATE! is a network of young leaders equipped to drive change for the public good across South Africa.
 Connecting youth who have the skills, sense of self and spark to address tough challenges and initiate innovative and creative solutions that can reshape our society.